 7.10 Before digging an area on an existing grave, grave diggers must obtain from the Clerk the casket location chart to determine where previous remains have been buried.
 Grave diggers are to take care so as not to expose or disturb previous interments.

-9.7 The Council reserves the right to approve proposed memorials.
+8.7 The Council reserves the right to approve proposed memorials and additional inscriptions to existing memorials.
 A drawing of the memorial showing details of the dimensions and inscription must be submitted to the Council for approval.
 The grave owner(s) must sign the form to give their permission for the proposed memorial works.

 10. Maintenance of plots and disposal of rubbish

 10.1 No trees or shrubs shall be planted within the Chapel Graveyard.